utdata/rwd-mastery-assignments/census-county-populations/rubric-gs.md

 ## Create percentage columns

-- Lock the header row and columns after the county name.
+- Freeze the header row and columns after the county name.
 I'll count off if you don't.
 - For each race, create a new column that shows the percentage (to hundredths) of that race for each county.
 - As you do so, use the `$` method to lock the `Total` column so you can copy the formula to additional columns.
 Points counted off if you don't.